abdotha/FUNCTION-GENERATOR/Function_generator2.0/Readme.md

 3. Assemble and upload the code to the 8051 microcontroller.
 4. Connect the microcontroller to a waveform viewer to see the output.

-## Code Structure
-- `main.asm`: Contains the main assembly code for the function generator.
-- `keypad.asm`: Manages the keypad interface.
-- `lcd.asm`: Handles the LCD display operations.
-- `dac.asm`: Controls the digital to analog conversion.

 ## Contributing
 Contributions to this project are welcome.
 Please ensure to update tests as appropriate.

-## License
-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Acknowledgments
 - [Electronics Hub](https://www.electronicshub.org/8051-microcontroller-assembly-language-programming/) for providing foundational knowledge on 8051 assembly language programming.